omidmaniei842221035-creator/PikeEditor/replit.md

 - **Type Safety**: Comprehensive TypeScript coverage with strict configuration
 - **Path Mapping**: Organized imports with @ aliases for cleaner code structure
 - **Environment**: Configured for both development and production deployments with Replit-specific optimizations
+- **Data Portability**: Backup/Restore system enabling database export to JSON and restoration on different systems for deployment flexibility